-Green Network - The site is located at the urban fringe and is bound on 3 sides by land designated as green network or of landscape importance and along its eastern boundary by the Levern Water creating a unique setting to the site, presenting an opportunity to enhance and integrate the green network through the site to local communities.
+Green Network - The site is located at the urban fringe and is bound on 3 sides by land designated as green network or of landscape importance and along its eastern boundary by the Levern Water creating a unique setting to the site and presenting an opportunity to enhance and integrate the green network through the site to local communities.
 The Waterworks Project on the northern boundary of the site has started this process through the reclamation of the derelict site for a community garden.
 The green network is a local network of natural, semi- natural and manmade greenspace, active travel and recreational routes, water courses and other habitats.
+It is important that any proposals recognise the sensitive transition from rural to urban character and address the need to create/strengthen an appropriate transition.
+The provision of a robust landscape framework will be key to achieving an appropriate transition and boundary and an attractive setting to the proposed development.
 Development proposals should recognise this unique setting and the opportunity provided by the site to extend and connect the green network.
 This can be achieved through areas of multi-functional Green Network that can incorporate SUDs, footpath links, increase biodiversity, water runoff and have community benefits by providing open space, access through the site and opportunities for social connections.